Men’s Health Matters

 Aquablation is a minimally invasive procedure that is image-guided and driven by robotics.
 Aquablation provides patients with an effective way to remove tissue caused by the adenoma without using heat sources.
 A pressurized water beam driven by a computer can precisely remove the majority of adenomatous tissue causing a patient’s urinary symptoms.
 Aquablation 480p

 A minimally invasive procedure called Urolift has recently received FDA approval and has become available for patients in the United States.
 Urolift is a ten-minute procedure that can help men suffering from BPH symptoms relieve their symptoms if they have the right prostate geometry.
-Urolift is the only BPH surgical procedure that does not affect a man’s ejaculatory function, preserving the fluid that normally is released during climax.
+Urolift is the only surgical Prostate Enlargement Treatment that does not affect a man’s ejaculatory function, preserving the fluid that normally is released during climax.

 No. BPH is benign, and the most common prostate problem for men over 50.

-No. Prostates continue to grow as men age, but treatment will improve or rectify symptoms and improve a patient’s quality of life.
+No. Prostates continue to grow as men age, but a Prostate Enlargement Treatment will improve or rectify symptoms and improve a patient’s quality of life.